Learn why FADGI-compliant scanners are required for organizations that submit records to NARA and the Library of Congress.

 The Federal Agency Digital Guidelines Initiative (FADGI) is a government effort to move away from paper records toward fully digital record keeping.
 The guidelines establish methods, practices, and quality standards to digitally organize all historical, archival, and cultural content within the National Archives and Records Administration (NARA), and the Office of Management and Budget (OMB), for starters.

-NARA and the OMB announced they’ll no longer accept paper documents starting January 1, 2023.
+NARA and the OMB recently announced they’ll no longer accept paper documents starting on July 1, 2024 (the compliance deadline is June 30th).
 All materials sent to either NARA or OMB are required to meet FADGI guidelines after that point.

 Many organizations are now faced with the challenge of complying with FADGI standards.
 This mandate is likely to extend to all federal agencies and any organizations that submit digital records to them.
 Kodak Alaris serves many federal government agencies.
 Companies of all sizes can leverage this expertise to prepare their digital workflows and systems for FADGI compliance.